archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 When a transfer contains files and directories with non-ASCII characters in the file/directory name (*TestTransfers/badNames*)
 - [ ] Then the "Change transfer filenames" microservice will complete successfully AND
-- [ ] the AIP will contain a name cleanup log AND
+- [ ] the AIP will contain a filename change log AND
-- [ ] a name cleanup PREMIS event will be present in the METS
+- [ ] a filename change PREMIS event will be present in the METS

 ### 4.2